Oath of Fidelity and Support: Description

-The Oath of Fidelity and Support was an oath swearing allegiance to the state of Maryland and denying allegiance and obedience to Great Britain during the American Revolutionary War.
+The Oath of Fidelity and Support, “An Act for the better security of the government,” was an oath swearing allegiance to the state of Maryland and denying allegiance and obedience to Great Britain during the American Revolutionary War and in the early days of American Independence.
 As enacted by the Maryland General Assembly in 1777, all persons holding any office of profit or trust, including attorneys at law, and all voters were required to take the oath no later than March 1, 1778.
-It was signed by residents of every county, including 3,136 residents of Montgomery and Washington counties, and 9,000 residents of the Eastern Shore.
+Exceptions were made for Quakers, those already serving in the military, Mennonites, and Dunkers, who were not required to swear allegiance, but instead allowed to declare and affirm.
+The oath stated: "I do sware I do not hold myself bound to yield any Allegiance or obedience to the King Of Great Britain his heirs, or successors and that I will be true and faithful to the State of Maryland and will to the utmost of my power, support maintain and defend the Freedom and independence thereof and the Government as now established against all open enemies and secret and traterous Conspiraces and will use my utmost to disclose and make known to the Governor or some one of the Judges or Justices thereof all Tresasons or Treaterous Consperaces, Attempts or Combinations against this State or the Government thereof which may come to my Knowledge.
+So Help me God."
+The oath was signed by residents of every county, including 3,136 residents of Montgomery and Washington counties, and at least 9,000 residents of the Eastern Shore.